rounakdatta/rounakdatta.github.io/about.md

 Less 🔎 on formal academia, more 🔎 on practical projects.

-Sophomore, introvert boy at the brim of teenage.
+Sophomore, introvert kid at the brim of teenage.

 Technology + Food = 😄